rbunge-nsc/code-compare/CONTRIBUTING.md

 ### Your PR is merged!

-Congratulations 🎉🎉 The Repository team thanks you.
+Congratulations 🎉🎉 Group 2 thanks you.

 Once your PR is merged, your contributions will be publicly visible on the Repository docs.